dlenhart/st-php-schedule/README.md

 6. Start PHP dev server on the public folder:  **php -S localhost:8000 -t public**.

+7. Open a browser window to:  **http://localhost:8000".

-7. Via CLI, you can run various commands to check JOBS table ( if a job is ready to run ) or execute any job thats in the queue.
-Type **path/to/php.exe -f C:\phpcli\st-php-schedule\cli\stphpschedule.php list** for available commands.
+8. Via CLI, you can run various commands to check JOBS table ( if a job is ready to run ) or execute any job thats in the queue.
+Type **path/to/php.exe -f stphpschedule.php list** for available commands.

+9. Edit **cli/listen.py**, edit php path if necessary.

-8. Run **cli/listen.py** so the Jobs table is checked regularly and jobs are executed.
+10. Run **cli/listen.py** so the Jobs table is checked regularly and jobs are executed.

+#Notes

+If running on Windows, its helpful to have PHP set up in your environment variables so you can execute the CLI commands with **php** versus **path/to/php.exe".

 #Website